-Now we will create a similar restriction for the Download Bandwidth, using the given bandwidths of 4mbps and 8mbps.
+Now we will create a similar restriction for the Download Bandwidth, using the given bandwidths of 4mbps.

 Click on the Download Bandwidth attribute under the Light Internet Access component item, and once more click Add to add a restriction.

-In the resulting Detail panel fill out the attribute fields as before, click on ... and select 4mbps and 8mbps .
+In the resulting Detail panel fill out the attribute fields as before, and select 4mbps.